koljapluemer/situation-based-language-learning/src/backend/API.md

 - `language` in the payload is used only to shape the response.
 - Expression challenges must include at least one English prompt; additional languages are optional.
 - Challenge arrays default to `[]`; omit them to create empty situations.
+- Glosses are unique per `(language, content)`.
+When a matching entry already exists, attach its `id` instead of creating a duplicate (`/glosses/search` helps surface candidates).

 ### Update